|Atheist badges. (Photo credit: Wikipedia)|

 What I am not, and I want to be very clear about this, is an anti-theist.
 I am actively opposed to theistic belief but not to religious believers themselves.
 To oppose theists, as opposed to theism, would suggest that I have given up on them.
 This is not the case.

-I am convinced that the overwhelming majority of American atheists are not anti-theistic at all.
-These are the sorts often accused of not being "real atheists," but this is a mistake.
+I am convinced that the overwhelming majority of atheists are not anti-theistic at all.
+These are the atheists sometimes accused of not being "real atheists," but this is a mistake.
 They are every bit as atheistic as the rest of us.
 Where they part ways is anti-theism.
 Many adopt a live-and-let live attitude and steer clear of activism.
 They are not concerned with what theists are doing; they just want to be left alone by the theists.
-I know this can be a source of frustration to those of us who are also anti-theistic, but it can also remind us that many of our efforts should go toward awakening this group to the perils of theism.
+I know this can be a source of frustration to some of us who are also anti-theistic and/or value activism, but it can also remind us that many of our efforts should go toward awakening this group to the perils of theism.

-I have not encountered many atheists who would proudly describe themselves as anti-theists, but it would not surprise me to discover that there was a small minority who might do so.
-They can be a source of energy and drive for the secular movement, but may end up doing more harm than good.
-I imagine that they are the sorts theists love because they confirm many of the "angry atheist" stereotypes.
-My concern is that they actually bring us closer to theism by espousing hate on the basis of another's belief system.
+I have not encountered many atheists who would proudly describe themselves as anti-theists, but it would not surprise me to discover that some would do so.
+They could be a source of energy and drive for the secular movement but might also do harm in the sense that they might confirm many of the "angry atheist" stereotypes.
+Then again, I am not sure we should be overly worried about our image when we are already one of the most hated minority groups around.

 I place myself between these two groups.
 I am an anti-theistic atheist who recognizes that many theists have tremendous good in them and great potential to be valuable contributors to society.
 I reject their claim that they would devolve into a mob of degenerates without their god-belief.
 I think they are better than this.
 At the same time, I'm not content to sit idly by because I think there is too much at stake.
 Thus, I recognize that I need to reach out both to theists and to atheists who are not yet anti-theistic.